limaolin2017/assignment_solution_1/README.md

 ## Conclusion

-Iaker regularization (C=2) provides the best accuracy for this dataset, while `class_weight="balanced"` offers no clear advantage.
+Higher regularization (C=2) provides the best accuracy for this dataset, while `class_weight="balanced"` offers no clear advantage.
 The model converges quickly, so increasing `max_iter` beyond 100 does not improve results.